Namespaces and Scope in Python

 Real-time example, the role of a namespace is like a surname.
 One might not find a single “Alice” in the class there might be multiple “Alice” but when you particularly ask for “Alice Lee” or “Alice Clark” (with a surname), there will be only one (time being don’t think of both first name and surname are same for multiple students).

-On the similar lines, Python interpreter understands what exact method or variable one is trying to point to in the code, depending upon the namespace.
-So, the division of the word itself gives little more information.
-Its Name (which means name, an unique identifier) + Space(which talks something related to scope).
+On similar lines, the Python interpreter understands what exact method or variable one is trying to point to in the code, depending upon the namespace.
+So, the division of the word itself gives a little more information.
+Its Name (which means name, a unique identifier) + Space(which talks something related to scope).
 Here, a name might be of any Python method or variable and space depends upon the location from where is trying to access a variable or a method.

 Types of namespaces :

-When Python interpreter runs solely without and user-defined modules, methods, classes, etc. Some functions like print(), id() are always present, these are built in namespaces.
-When a user creates a module, a global namespace gets created, later creation of local functions creates the local namespace.
-The built-in namespace encompasses global namespace and global namespace encompasses local namespace.
+When Python interpreter runs solely without any user-defined modules, methods, classes, etc. Some functions like print(), id() are always present, these are built-in namespaces.
+When a user creates a module, a global namespace gets created, later the creation of local functions creates the local namespace.
+The built-in namespace encompasses the global namespace and the global namespace encompasses the local namespace.

-But in some cases, one might be interested in updating or processing global variable only, as shown in the following example, one should mark it explicitly as global and the update or process.
+But in some cases, one might be interested in updating or processing global variables only, as shown in the following example, one should mark it explicitly as global and the update or process.
 Note that the line “count = count +1” references the global variable and therefore uses the global variable, but compare this to the same line written “count = 1”.
 Then the line “global count” is absolutely needed according to scope rules.

 Scope of Objects in Python :

-Lets take an example to have details understanding of the same:
+Let’s take an example to have a detailed understanding of the same:

 Inside some_func Inside inner function, value of var: 10 Traceback (most recent call last): File "/home/1eb47bb3eac2fa36d6bfe5d349dfcb84.py", line 8, in some_func() File "/home/1eb47bb3eac2fa36d6bfe5d349dfcb84.py", line 7, in some_func print("Try printing var from outer function: ",var) NameError: name 'var' is not defined